alterphp/EasyAdminExtensionBundle/UPGRADE.md

 # UPGRADE guide for EasyAdminExtension bundle

-## v2.2.0
+## v3.0.0

 This version unlocks dependency to EasyAdmin by allowing __EasyAdmin ^2.2.0__.
-As this version of EasyAdmin introduce its own implementation of list filyters (using query parameter `filter`), and considering it is not compatible with extension bundle's implementation : __I decided to rename the parameter to pass filters used by the extension__.
+As this version of EasyAdmin introduce its own implementation of list filters (using query parameter `filter`), and considering it is not compatible with extension bundle's implementation : __I decided to rename the parameter to pass filters used by the extension__.
 This is an important BC BREAK.

-### Renamed query parameter for list filters
+### Renamed query parameter for list filters (BC break)

 `filter` is now used by native EasyAdmin implementation.
 Use `ext_filters` for extension implementation (for embedded lists) !